About Laser Therapy

-On the day of your appointment for laser therapy at Pacific Skin San Francisco, we will apply a topical anesthetic to your treatment area about one hour before we begin.
+On the day of your appointment for laser therapy at Pacific Skin and Cosmetic Dermatology San Francisco, we will apply a topical anesthetic to your treatment area about one hour before we begin.
 As you wait for your numbing agent to take effect, you can relax in our comfortable treatment room.
 Dr. Evans will then gently and carefully administer the Fraxel laser to your AK lesion or lesions, which usually takes 15 – 30 minutes, depending on how much surface area needs to be covered.
 When your treatment is finished, we will apply a nutrient-rich serum and a cooling, hyaluronic mask to your skin to promote healing and hydration.
 We will then apply bandaging to the area to keep it clean and protected.
 There is no general anesthetic used for laser therapy so you will be able to safely drive yourself home after your procedure.

 What to Expect

 After your laser therapy procedure, we will talk you through any skin aftercare you need to follow.
 You will probably experience a few side effects, such as swelling, crusting, peeling, and some discomfort.
 These are all normal and will start to dissipate in 3 – 7 days with proper aftercare.
 Most patients find that they are fully healed within 2 – 3 weeks, though this differs for each person according to the size and placement of the laser treatment.
-Dr. Evans typically recommends that patients receiving laser therapy for precancerous lesions come back to Pacific Skin San Francisco for 3 – 5 sessions spaced 5 – 6 weeks apart.
+Dr. Evans typically recommends that patients receiving laser therapy for precancerous lesions come back to Pacific Skin and Cosmetic Dermatology San Francisco for 3 – 5 sessions spaced 5 – 6 weeks apart.